hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ## Supported Manual Modes

-QGC SRR explicitly supports two manual modes (which can be enabled through the app):
+QGC-Gov explicitly supports two manual modes (which can be enabled through the app):

 - [Position mode](#position-mode) is the easiest and safest manual flight mode.
   It has intuitive stick controls and is impossible to flip.